How to Build Aang in Fatefully Tragic Hero

 Step 6: Heroic Path

 Aang needs more than “magic.”
 He needs a playstyle built around control, movement, utility, and elemental expression.
 He needs to feel like someone who redirects the fight instead of just trying to overpower it.
+But ultimately he also needs to control the 4 elements.
 That is why Magician is the right call.

 Step 7: Catalysts